shivansh/breakout/README.md

-#breakout
+# breakout

-The first game, the one where the journey of Java exploration began :smile: <br>
+The first game, the one where the journey of Java exploration and everything else began :smile: <br>
-This is a small and simple game made in the freshman days when I started programming (and was enjoying OOP).
+This is a small and simple game made in the freshman days when I started programming (and was starting to appreciate OOP).

 ```
           _|_|_|                                  _|                              _|